 Managing API Keys

-- View keys — see all active keys with their prefix, creation date, and last used date.
+You can manage your API keys from the dashboard at any time:- View keys — see all active keys with their prefix, creation date, and last used date.

 - Delete keys — revoke a key immediately.
 Any application using that key will lose access.